nus-cs2103-AY2223S2/ip/docs/README.md

 Have a long list of tasks?
 You can easily find the task you're looking for by providing a keyword!

+### Autosave

+Your list is automatically saved :smile: Simply reopen Duke to revisit your list!

 ## Usage

 ### `todo` or `t` - Adds a todo task